lerina/lerina.github.io/html/code/rust-wasm/index.md

 greet('World');
 ```

-Because we are not using a bundler, we are using ES6 flavor of JavaScript.

-With the ES module import syntax, we must specify the filename
+Because we are not using a bundler, we have to use the ES module import syntax.
-with its extension in our `import` statement:
+That is, we must specify the filename with its extension in our `import` statement:

 `import ... from "../pkg/hello_world.js";`

-Where did we get `hello_world.js` from? wasm-pack gets it from our crate as specified in Cargo.toml
+Where did we get `hello_world.js` from? wasm-pack gets it from our crate name as specified in Cargo.toml

 ```toml
 [package]